If a person who was thinking about using heroin had a good understanding of what would happen when they tried to stop using it, would they ever start?

 Thus heroin withdrawal may seem to some heroin addicts to be a gruesome experience that can't be faced for the sake of sobriety.

 Some drug rehab programs offer alternatives to this type of withdrawal.
 But unfortunately, they all involve some other kind of drugs.
 Suboxone and buprenorphine use an opioid drug to prevent withdrawal symptoms from kicking in, but the person taking them remains addicted to a synthetic form of opium.
-Methadone is another prescription drug intended to replace heroin but methadone withdrawal can be just as bad as heroin withdrawal and may last for weeks rather than days.
+Methadone is another prescription drug intended to replace heroin but methadone withdrawal can be worse than heroin withdrawal and may last for weeks rather than days.

 A person may even be offered "rapid detox" to help them through heroin withdrawal.
 This process involves the administration of a general anesthetic or a heavy sedative, with a massive cocktail of drugs following.
-Some of these drugs are intended to quickly bring on every withdrawal symptom and others are supposed to prevent the vomiting and diarrhea or other adverse or hazardous conditions that would normally result from heroin withdrawal.
 The person remains unconscious or sedated during this process.
 Some US state health agencies have excluded this process from their recommendations for addiction treatment, citing several deaths that have been reported, the high risks involved and the high cost.
 Some reports also state that the withdrawal symptoms are not necessarily over when the person comes out of the sedation or anesthesia.

 The answer to that question is "Yes."
 Finally there is a drug rehab that makes it possible to come off heroin in a tolerable manner so that sobriety comes within reach.